dr-jts/poetry/canoeing.md

 Just there, with heaven smiling, any morning I would be,
 Where all the silver rivers go racing to the sea.

-O well remembered rivers that sing of long ago,
+O well-remembered rivers that sing of long ago,
 Ajourneying through summer or dreaming under snow.

 Among their meadow islands through placid days they glide,